singhalmradul/singhalmradul/README.md

 Full Stack Developer
 --------------------

-A seasoned Full Stack Developer specializing in backend development, I bring to the table a comprehensive skill set in designing, testing, and maintaining robust software systems.
+Seasoned Full Stack Developer specializing in backend development, comprehensive skill set in designing, testing, and maintaining robust software systems.
 As a lifelong learner, I am committed to staying abreast of the latest industry trends and technologies.
 I am eager to apply these skills and knowledge in a dynamic, team-oriented environment that offers challenging opportunities for growth and innovation.

 * 🌍  I'm based in India
 * ✉️  You can contact me at [singhalmradul@gmail.com](mailto:singhalmradul@gmail.com)